-1.0 Employees
+1.0 Introduction 3

-2.0 Supported Person
+2.0 Supported Person 4

-2.1 Good Life Plans4
+2.1 Good Life Support Plans / AIMS 4

-2.2 Supported Living - Control Measures4
+2.2 Supported Living - Control Measures 4

-2.3 Care Home and House of Multiple Occupancy - Control Measures5
+2.3 Care Home and House of Multiple Occupancy - Control Measures 5

-2.4 Employees' Rights in Relation to Supported People Who Wish to Smoke5
+2.4 Employees' Rights in Relation to Supported People Who Wish to Smoke 5

+2.5 Ark staff and contractors visiting mainstream /non supported people tenancies 6

-3.0 Visitors to Ark Workplaces
+3.0 Visitors to Ark Workplaces 6

-4.0 Recruitment of Potential Employees
+4.0 Recruitment of Potential Employees 6

-5.0 Cessation Support Error!
-Bookmark not defined.
+5.0 Cessation Support 6

-6.0 Implementation and Review7
+6.0 Implementation and Review 7

-6.1 Implementation7
+6.1 Implementation 7

-6.2 Review7
+6.2 Review 7

-Appendix 1 Workplace Control Measures Error!
-Bookmark not defined.
+Appendix 1 Workplace Control Measures 8

-Appendix 2 Questions and Answers9
+Appendix 2 Questions and Answers 9

-Appendix 3 Letter to Tenant/Supported Person /Guardian12
+Appendix 3 Letter to Tenant/Supported Person /Guardian 12

-Appendix 4 Letter to Supported Person (Easy Read) Error!
-Bookmark not defined.
+Appendix 4 Letter to Supported Person (Easy Read) 13

-Appendix 5 Passive Smoking /Second Hand Smoke Generic Risk assessmentError!
-Bookmark not defined.
+Appendix 5 Passive Smoking /Second Hand Smoke Generic Risk assessment 16

-Appendix 6 Prohibition Notice
+Appandix 6 Prohibition Notice 20

-1.0 Employees
+1.0 Introduction

 All employees have a responsibility to ensure that they are complying with the health and safety control measures and requirements appropriate to their job.
-To achieve this in relation to smoking and eliminating exposure to second hand smoke, employees should not smoke any types of smoking material/ other smoking devices (including e-cigarettes) in the following circumstances:
+To achieve this in relation to smoking and eliminating exposure to second hand smoke, employees should not smoke any types of smoking material / other smoking devices (including e-cigarettes) in the following circumstances:

-- indoors in all Ark workplaces, which includes offices, supported people's homes and external boundaries, rest areas etc.; - when supporting people in the community during support time as this type of support is also classed as a workplace; - in ARK workplace external boundaries owned by Ark or leased properties (gardens, car parks, back doors etc.); - sites where construction, refurbishment or maintenance is being carried out; - in the workplace during sleepovers and waking nights if no cover for breaks - in other employers' workplaces while present on behalf of Ark, e.g. attending meetings, seminars etc.; - in vehicles whilst passengers for Ark work activities are present; - in private cars used to transport colleagues, supported people or visitors in relation to ARK business (please note: smoking whilst driving may be considered as driving without due care and attention under the Road Traffic Act); and - any other location while an employee is at work. - Any Ark employee who wishes to smoke must do so outside Ark boundaries and outwith Ark support time or during agreed breaks in any place that is not covered by the smoking ban.
-Employees should comply with Arks fire safety policy; comply with the local workplace arrangements made for smoke breaks; - dispose of cigarettes ends responsibly out with workplace boundary and not leave on the ground at workplace entrances and exits; - attend any training related to workplace smoking; - liaise with their manager regarding potential control measures in relation to supported people who smoke; - contact their manager if a supported person, or people associated to them, is having difficulties in complying with identified control measures; and - advise their manager of any non-compliance with any identified control measures by staff, supported people and third parties.
+- indoors in all Ark workplaces, which includes offices, supported people's homes and external boundaries, rest areas etc. - when supporting people in the community during support time as this type of support is also classed as a workplace. - in Ark workplace external boundaries owned by Ark or leased properties (gardens, car parks, back doors etc.). - sites where construction, refurbishment or maintenance is being carried out. - in the workplace during sleepovers and waking nights if no cover for breaks. - in other employers' workplaces while present on behalf of Ark, e.g. attending meetings, seminars etc. - in vehicles whilst passengers for Ark work activities are present. - in private cars used to transport colleagues, supported people or visitors in relation to Ark business (please note, smoking whilst driving may be considered as driving without due care and attention under the Road Traffic Act). - any other location while an employee is at work. - any Ark employee who wishes to smoke must do so outside Ark boundaries and out with Ark support time or during agreed breaks in any place that is not covered by the smoking ban.
+Employees should comply with Ark's fire safety policy; comply with the local workplace arrangements made for smoke breaks. - dispose of cigarettes ends responsibly out with workplace boundary and not leave on the ground at workplace entrances and exits. - attend any training related to workplace smoking. - liaise with their manager regarding potential control measures in relation to supported people who smoke. - contact their manager if a supported person, or people associated to them, is having difficulties in complying with identified control measures; and - advise their manager of any non-compliance with any identified control measures by staff, supported people and third parties.